 What Are the Biggest ATV Tires?

-The biggest ATV tires currently on the market are the Super ATV Terminators measuring a massive 34x10x15.
+The biggest ATV tires currently on the market are the Super ATV Terminators, measuring a massive 34x10x15.

 Can You Install Only Bigger Front ATV Tires?

 The tire width, however, is a different store.
-While changing the width of either the front or rear tires likely won’t cause any transmission issues, there are good reasons why the front tires on an ATV are smaller (narrower) than the rear.
+While changing the width of the front or rear tires likely won’t cause any transmission issues, there are good reasons why the front tires on an ATV are smaller (narrower) than the rear.